Clearing of native vegetation on pastoral land

 Step 7.
 Prepare any other supporting information.

 Step 8.
-Submit your application, attachments and spatial data to the VAU.
+Submit your application, attachments and spatial data through the Development Applications Online website.

 Step 9.
 Pay the fee and forward confirmation of payment to the VAU.